 Sourcing with the focus on people, processes and technology is essential if you want to remain competitive in a digital world.
 A good sourcing strategy enables you to maximize both your own…More info

-Customer Service Management is derived from the Lean paradigm and its aim is to create flow with an optimal customer experience as the result.
-Flow not only has to do with the speed with which…More info
+Enterprise Automation is derived from the Lean paradigm and its aim is to create flow with an optimal customer experience as the result.
+Flow not only has to do with the speed with which requests are…More info

 Quint regards the IT production chain as an integral part of the value chain of a customer rather than as an IT value chain in itself that delivers services to the business.
 This means that…More info